 For example, assume you are building a Provider ABCS that consumes an adapter service, You have directly referenced the concrete WSDL of the adapter service and developed your consuming Provider ABCS.
 Now, when the adapter service is not available or not deployed as yet, when you are compiling or deploying your Provider ABCS, you hit a road block.

 Introduce a common directory of abstract WSDLs of your services and store these abstract WSDL s on a centrally accessible endpoint.

-Figure 27-1 illustrates that references between SOA composites actually consist of two parts: an abstract WSDL (design time) and a concrete WSDL (run time).
+Figure 20-1 illustrates that references between SOA composites actually consist of two parts: an abstract WSDL (design time) and a concrete WSDL (runtime).

 AIA uses Metadata Services (MDS) for storing each service's abstract WSDL.
 Thus MDS becomes the source of truth for all service interfaces and the composites should not have any redundant copies.